bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+--- Semantic HTML is the standard of providing meaningful to your HTML code through tags and structure (it is also helpful to use meaningful class names).
+This is done with things like the <header>,<section>,<nav>, <footer> and <address> tags.
+Presentational HTML should be used to provide style, such as the <div> tag.

 2. What are the 4 areas of the box model?

+--- From inside to outside: Content > Padding > Border > Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+--- The Cross Axis

 4. Explain why git is valuable to a team of developers.

+--- Having access prior version of code before a mistake or a bug occured.
+It also allows multiple people to work on different features of a project much easier.
+Overall it allows a much smoother development process.

 5. Define mobile-first design in your own words.

+--- Mobile-first design is the focus on the display/styling/usability on mobile devices first before cascading to tablet and desktop screen sizes.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.